ligato/docs/docs/plugins/vpp-plugins.md

 **KV Data Store**

-Put the cross connect data into an etcd data store using the [cross connect key][key-reference].
+Put the cross connect data into an etcd data store using the [cross connect key][vpp-key-reference].

 Example Data:
 ```json